vmware/open-vmdk/README.md

 OVA requires stream optimized disk image file (.vmdk) so that it can be easily streamed over a network link.
 This tool can convert flat disk image or sparse disk image to stream optimized disk image,  and then create OVA with the converted stream optimized disk image by using an OVF descriptor template.

+The VMDK format specification can be downloaded at https://www.vmware.com/app/vmdk/?src=vmdk (pdf).

 ## Getting Started

 ### Installation